Frequently Asked Questions

 What is Life Lease Housing?

 Yes.
-When 80% of the homes are occupied, the Board of the Opportunity Villages will initiate the establishment of a Residents Association to oversee the day-to-day operation of The Brickworks Community.
+When 80% of the units are occupied, the Board of the Opportunity Villages will initiate the establishment of a Residents Association to oversee the day-to-day operation of The CK Common Ground Project.

 What is a barrier-free unit?

-Three of the units in The Brickworks Community will be designed or planned so that people with disabilities are accommodated.
+There will be units in the development that will be designed or planned so that people with disabilities are accommodated.
 This will include wider doorways, lower countertops and sufficient space for wheelchair accessibility.

 Will I have a parking spot?